hadialaddin/crypto-genie/README.md

 Installation Video: [https://www.youtube.com/watch?v=djeJiog18Lg](https://www.youtube.com/watch?v=djeJiog18Lg)

+Option 1: You can run `pip install -r requirements.txt`

+Option 2:
 - Start by creating exchange API access and copy the credentials (Key and Secret).
 ByBit instructions: [https://help.bybit.com/hc/en-us/articles/360039749613-How-to-create-a-new-API-key-](https://help.bybit.com/hc/en-us/articles/360039749613-How-to-create-a-new-API-key-)
 - Download the codebase (go to "Download" then "Download ZIP") and extrat its contents.
 - Install the latest version of Python 3 (3.8+): [https://www.python.org/downloads/](https://www.python.org/downloads/) and make sure to check "Add Python to PATH" during installation.
 You might need to run the installed "Run as Administrator".
 Python 3 comes with Pip3, if not you will need to install it, too.